claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 On Windows - execute flashy-windows-1.4.0/bin/flashy.bat

-Note: ensure that jAER or cAER are not running at the same time!
+Note: ensure that jAER or dv-runtime/dv-gui are not running at the same time!

 ## Selecting a device